 - Part 1 helps you work out what taxes your organisation will have to deal with. - Part 2 explains the exemptions, so you can find out whether your organisation is exempt from income tax.
-It also tells you about the tax benefits available to people who donate money or property to your organisation. - Part 3 sets out different types of income and explains whether each is liable for income tax or GST (goods and services tax). - Part 4 deals with what happens when a charity is deregistered. - Part 5 Services Inland Revenue provides.
+It also tells you about the tax benefits available to people who donate money or property to your organisation. - Part 3 sets out different types of income and explains when they are liable for income tax and/or GST (goods and services tax). - Part 4 deals with what happens when a charity is deregistered. - Part 5 is about services Inland Revenue provides.

-Go to our website for information and to use our services and tools.
+Go to our website ird.govt.nz for information, services and tools.

-- Log in or register for myIR manage your tax and entitlements online. - Calculators and tools use our calculators, worksheets and tools, for example, to check your tax code, find filing and payment dates, calculate your student loan repayment. - Forms and guides download our forms and guides.
+- Log in or register for myIR manage your tax and entitlements online. - Calculators and tools use our calculators, worksheets and tools (for example, find filing and payment dates). - Forms and guides download our forms and guides.